danielpetrov/ag-grid-api/Readme.md

 ### How To Use
 ````
-By default AgGridAPI-HOC will pass an object to your wrapped Component, called agGridApi and It will contain all the api functions,
+By default AgGridApi-HOC will pass props to your wrapped Component for all the api functions,
-plus isGridReady property (api.params.isGridReady) and gridParams (api.params) property and also onGridReady callback.
+plus isGridReady property (api.params.isGridReady) and gridParams (api.params) property and also onGridReady callback
+which you should pass down to AgGridReact component in order to use the other functions.
 ````
 ````
 To use it first you have to pass down the onGridReady callback to AgGridReact component provided from ag-grid-react.